 The implementation of SAML SSO requires the participation of your internal IT team.
 If you are using an HRIS interface to the RLMS, the group managing this must also be part of the project.
 Customers who are interested in using this feature should begin by discussing it with their IT leadership, who should be able to proceed with this documentation.

 The majority of the configuration required to deploy SAML is performed on the client side.
 Relias engineering support will assist by providing feedback on logs.
 IdP vendors may also need to be engaged for configuration and support.

 The Relias Platform SAML does not support user provisioning, only single sign-on.
 Customers must store the shared unique identifier for each user in the GUID field of the Relias user profile.
 Customers should implement HRIS processes or bulk update their RLMS user profiles prior to implementing SAML.

 ** This document outlines the steps necessary to use the new SAML Single Sign-On in the RLMS.

 For the SAML panel to show in the Customer's settings, the checkbox “Show SAML SSO Panel” needs to be checked for the site.
 A client will specifically need to request SAML to be turned on for them, and a Relias Learning Support representative will toggle this field.
 This request can be submitted to Relias Learning Support

 Use SAML SSO – This should be checked if the organization would like their users to log in using SAML SSO.
-Important - While testing it is recommended you also check 'Show SAML Landing page' and 'Allow traditional Log In' to avoid locking users out during configuration.
+Important - While testing it is recommended you also check 'Allow traditional Log In' to avoid locking users out during configuration.

-Allow Traditional Log In – This determines whether the user can log into the RLMS with the normal log in screen should their SSO credentials fail.
-When this is checked, a link will appear on the splash screen as well, allowing them to bypass SSO and use the traditional log in.
+Allow Traditional Log In – This determines whether the user can log into the RLMS with their RLMS credentials should their SSO credentials fail.
+When this is checked, the user can bypass SSO and use the traditional login.